esmane/endless-bento/README.md

 # endless bento
 It's a clone of the bento puzzle minigame from *Nancy Drew: Shadow at the Water's Edge*.
-I haven't seen this type of puzzle anywhere else (if you have let me know) so I made a browser version that generates its own puzzles and can be played anywhere, because these puzzles are a lot of fun.
+I haven't seen this type of puzzle anywhere else (if you have let me know) so I made a browser version that generates its own puzzles and can be played anywhere.
+[Play here!](https://esmane.github.io/endless-bento/)

 ## How to play
 ### Rules